BAMGames/europa-universalis-rules/doc/plan_TODO.md

 => NOT SURE

-# Introduce easytrace mode
+# Introduce easytrace action

-Will warn about 'in' missing or in excess, and 'out' missing or in excess, by snapping the whole
+Will warn about 'in' missing or in excess, and 'out' missing or in excess, by storing the mtime for all files and telling what was modified.
+Out files will modify the mtime.
+For in files, it is a bit more difficult.
+One possibility is to launch in a separate tree and see if this fails (but this is not failproof : consider cat * > result as a rule).
+The best would be the full trace action outlined above.

-# Introduce args for 'ignore'
-generate .gitignore in each directory.
-All buildable files are ignored, unless a lazy axiom.

-=> NOT SURE

-# Do --how and --why modes
+# Do --how and --why actions

-These modes generate a graph explaining what is produced from one file and what is necessary to build a file.
+These actions generate a graph explaining what is produced from one file and what is necessary to build a file.

+# Introduce variables

+Like modes, variables modify the actions, but opposite to them, not the plan.
+Dependency on .tmp/vars should suffice.

+# Introduce smart targets

+See inside man pages.
+Smart targets can add files, remove files, add mode, set hardrule.